MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-tounicodeex.md

 If bit 0 is set, a menu is active.
 In this mode <b>Alt+Numeric keypad</b> key combinations are not handled.

+If bit 1 is set, **ToUnicodeEx** will translate scancodes marked as key break events in addition to its usual treatment of key make events.

 If bit 2 is set, keyboard state is not changed (Windows 10, version 1607 and newer)

 All other bits (through 31) are reserved.